MatthewReid854/reliability/docs/Stress-strain and strain-life.rst

 - n - strain hardening exponent
 - E - The modulus of elasticity.
 Ensure this is in the same units for which K and n were obtained (typically MPa)
 - max_strain - the maximum strain to use for cyclic loading when plotting the hysteresis loop.
 - max_stress - the maximum stress to use for cyclic loading when plotting the hysteresis loop.
-When specifying min and max stress or strain, Do not specify both stress and strain as the corresponding value will be automatically calculated.
+When specifying min and max stress or strain, do not specify both stress and strain as the corresponding value will be automatically calculated.
 - min_strain - if this is not -max_strain then specify it here.
 Optional input.
-Only specify the min if it is not -max
 - min_stress - if this is not -max_stress then specify it here.
 Optional input.
 - initial_load_direction - 'tension' or 'compression'.
 Default is 'tension'.